What’s Story Bible?

 Outline is influenced by Genre, Synopsis, Characters, and Worldbuilding.

-When generating chapter prose, the Chapter Generator is informed by Style, Genre, Characters, Worldbuilding, and Beats.
+When generating chapter prose, the Draft tool is informed by Style, Genre, Characters, Worldbuilding, and Scenes.

-<aside> 📌 Note: Beats and Chapter Generator will only look at explicitly mentioned Characters and Worldbuilding elements.
+<aside> 📌 Note: Scene and Prose Generation (in Draft) will only look at explicitly mentioned Characters and Worldbuilding elements.

 </aside>